General Data Protection Regulation (GDPR) is a new legal framework designed to protect information in our increasingly digital world.

 According to the ICO, businesses may need to put new procedures in place to deal with the GDPR’s new transparency and individuals’ rights provisions.
 They said: “In a large or complex business this could have significant budgetary, IT, personnel, governance and communication implications.”

 The GDPR requires businesses to demonstrate how they have complied with the principles, no matter where the company is based or how they store their data.
-The GDPR will also require all organisations who collect personal data from EU citizens to prove “clear and affirmative” consent to process that data.
+The GDPR will also require all organizations who collect personal data from EU citizens to prove “clear and affirmative” consent to process that data.

 Prior to the GDPR, there had been no legislation regarding breach notification, except for electronic communications service providers.
 However, the new regulations introduce a mandatory breach notification.
 According to Two Birds, “there are new limitations on the use of consent and the processing of children’s data” and “specific restrictions on the ability to rely on “legitimate interests” as a basis for processing and some clarification as to when it may be used.”